Many destinations have “signature events.”

 “It’s an event that is authentic Grand Rapids,” she said.
 “It’s something people can talk about when they think of Grand Rapids, and share photos with their friends on social media.”

-For her first bridge party she organized last year, Young used a fishing theme, complete with fly fishing lessons and a photo booth where guests could take a picture holding a record-breaking “catch.”
+The first bridge party Young organized, back in 2016, featured a fishing theme, complete with fly fishing lessons and a photo booth where guests could take a picture holding a record-breaking “catch.”

 For her first bridge party she organized last year, Young used a fishing theme.